Chippa’s Nwabali building confidence between the posts despite Afcon disappointment

-Chippa United’s Nigerian shot-stopper Stanley Nwabali again proved to be the heartbeat of Nigeria’s Afcon campaign.
+Chippa United’s shot-stopper Stanley Nwabali again proved to be the heartbeat of Nigeria’s Africa Cup of Nations (Afcon) campaign.

 Despite the bittersweet nature of their tournament’s outcome, Nwabali was satisfied with their third-place finish.